(i)In ABC,

 Let BD = x,

-In ABC, AD is the bisector of A
+AD is the bisector of

 So, by the angle bisector theorem, we have